 The dog has been man's best friend ever since, living with him in his home or the kennel.
 However, the man is smart enough to stop hunting the wolf, even when he sees paw marks in the snow outside.

 One of the most famous wolf paintings is The She-Wolf Suckling Romulus and Remus by artist Agostino Carracci.
 With his brush and paint pot, Carracci's canvas immortalized the founders of Rome, a central area of an ancient civilization.
 The artist turned special attention to details like the animals' paws, claws, fur, muzzles, and tails.
 Artist Charles Russell created a watercolor painting of a sick bovine amid a hungry pack of carnivores.
 He called the artwork Waiting for a Chinook.
 A farmer with more than 5,000 cattle sent cowboy painter Russell to judge the situation after a particularly harsh winter in Montana.
 Russell drew a starving cow and sent it to the man with the note 'the last of the 5000' as a subtitle of the art piece.

 Do you want more animals painting by numbers kits?

-It’s easy and fun to paint by numbered area.
+It's easy and fun to paint by numbered area.
 There is a number within the art kit for each area to be painted using a superb acrylic paint set.
-Depict your artwork on our animal's canvas or try our deer painting kit, another living species of the forest.
+Depict your artwork on our animals' paint by numbers, or try our deer painting kit, another living species of the forest.